DiyanaDimitrova/flickr-client/README.md

 - SPA application that represents Flickr Photo Stream
 - Support the major browsers and have resposive design
 - The application is build with lazy loading and infinite scroll
-- The user can search the photo posts by exact tag
+- The user can search the photo posts by exact tag by either clicking on the tag or enter tag in the search
 - The UI is implemented with the help of Ant Design and Sass pre-compiler
 - React is used for the view layer and Redux for state container
-- The application is bootstrapped with the help of Create React App
 - Tests are implemented with the help of Jest and Enzyme
 - Custom API is used for the fetch of the photo posts
+- The application is bootstrapped with the help of Create React App

 ## Docker